 3. Give the shower head a spa treatment

 Rather than use chemicals, a simple vinegar soak will do the trick to dissolve any scale or scum that has built up.
 Go here for instructions on a simple overnight treatment.

 4. Monitor water pressure

-If you notice a change in the pressure of your shower over time, it may be due to a build up further down in the pipes, advises Don Evans Plumbers on their blog.
+If you notice a change in the pressure of your shower over time, it may be due to a build up further down in the pipes, advises Don Evans Plumbers.
 This may need a call to your plumber to investigate further.

 5. Address small issues early